Gilgamech/website/www/Gillogisms.md

 1. If you're going to change the world, please change it for the better. - 2014
 1. If your corporate culture is so convoluted that it takes multiple hours of interviews to decide if someone is right for the job, then your hiring process is broken.
 If someone doesn't work out, in this State at least, you can let them go for no reason - so there isn't as much concern about a bad hire as in the EU or other places with more labor protection.
 1. IGnorEd VPN
 1. Illegal businesses still need to be profitable.
 And pay taxes, according to the IRS.
 These are counted as 'errors and omissions', as 'the USA is a Christian country'. - 2023
-1. I'll accompany you, not as a guard, but as a musical guest.
+1. I'll accompany you, not as a guard, but as a musical guest. - 2023
 1. In a sea of inequality, there is no peace; only calms between the storms. - 1994.
 See the storms as time to plan for the next calm, and the calms as time to act.
 (Machiavelli) No plan survives first contact - stormproof your plans with fallbacks and alternatives.
 1. In gesturing you're ingesting in jest.
-(Hooray for nonsense)
+(Hooray for nonsense) - 2018
 1. India has Government Wheat through their FCI (Food Corp of India), similar to USA's Government Cheese.
 1. Induced Demand implies infinite cars and that everyone drives the same speed.
 It ignores that if there is significant open roadway, some drivers will drive in overwhelming excess of the speed limits, while others will still follow it.
 So groups still bunch up going slightly over the speed limit.
 It's still safer than not having enough roadway capacity, which will cause stress and some excess speeding without the space to accomodate it.
 And why - my State isn't going to run out of agritourism land to suburbanize anytime soon.
 Why live on top of each other when there is so much empty space we can tend and spread across?
 Or should we conserve 98% of the State as National Forests, where only lumberjacks can roam?
 1. Inflation is a transfer of wealth without being a transfer of money.
 Printing more money transfers wealth from the people who already had money to the people getting the new money.
 Each new dollar printed pulls a small fraction of the value represented by every existing dollar already in circulation, or your bank account.
 By robbing a little bit of value from each existing dollar, the value of each dollar is reduced slightly, and proportionately more of them are required to exchange for a good or service.
-1. Intelligence agencies are really disintelligence agencies.
+1. Intelligence agencies are really disintelligence agencies. - 2021
 1. I'm not a white man, but a pale male.
-I didn't choose my race or gender, and don't enjoy them being used against me.
+I didn't choose my race or gender, and don't enjoy them being used against me. - 2020
 1. Imperial measurements usually allow integers in the natural world, while metric frequently requires floating point.
 But 'measurement authoritarians' have heard one good sales pitch for metric and embraced the 'I'm better than the rest of the planet' delusion.
 Like how global warming enthusiasts lie about the highly non-linear relationship between carbon and climate, metric enthusiasts lie about global adoption rates.
 Many areas still use their native measurements by switching to metric but having everything be like 0.8 meters.
-Or claim to be fully metric, but still use miles and gallons and stones.
+Or claim to be fully metric, but still use miles and gallons and stones. - 2023
-1. Initialize a variable by setting its initial value.
+1. Initialize a variable by setting its initial value. - Unknown
 1. Intelligence is not a constant - we don't always operate at our maximal intelligence.
 When we're sleepy, groggy, or otherwise impaired, it's like having a lower IQ.
-When asleep we effectively don't have an IQ.
+When asleep we effectively don't have an IQ. - Some video idk.
-1. Intergagging
+1. Intergagging - 2017
-1. Internet antichivalry and counterchivailrous activities.
+1. Internet antichivalry and counterchivailrous activities. - 2018
 1. Interstate highways in the USA are public property owned by the individual State, and not by the Federal government.
 Same difference between a State Park and a National Park.
 The Federal government pays each State to maintain the interstate highways in their state.
-US-numbered highways are likely in the same arrangement but that older program gets less funding. ('It's all the government's fault!'
+US-numbered highways are likely in the same arrangement but that older program gets less funding. - Unknown ('It's all the government's fault!'
 'Which government, UN, Federal, State, County, City?')
 1. Inverse mage pockets, where whatever you need is at the very bottom, and tangled up with everything else, so you have to pull everything out and detangle the mess every time, taking 10 full combat rounds (60 seconds) to get what you need.
-(It's the little things that make you hate life.)
+(It's the little things that make you hate life.) - 2021
-1. Is 'simp' an Anglicization of 'simpatico'?
+1. Is 'simp' an Anglicization of 'simpatico'? - 2022
-1. Is the other person / algorithm bad at knowing what we want, or are we just good at finding reasons to reject what is put in front of us?
+1. Is the other person / algorithm bad at knowing what we want, or are we just good at finding reasons to reject what is put in front of us? - 2018
-1. Isosolated Triangulation - be like Spiderman and cling to the wall when defenestrated.
+1. Isosolated Triangulation - be like Spiderman and cling to the wall when defenestrated. - 2022 (Keep the same distance with all parties.
+If you suspect hidden communication between 2 parties, establish hidden communications with each.)
+(The author has frequently endured 'reverse triangulation' where trauma and toxic behaviors are employed not to separate similar people, but to drive together disparate people, with the goal of forcing an emotional cohort bond.)
-1. It's a Brave New 1984, where we rewrite history to make ourselves happy.
+1. It's a Brave New 1984, where we rewrite history to make ourselves happy. - 2014
 1. It's about teaching someone that they already know how to fish - and by digging in the dirt, spinning thread, fighting with sticks, drowning worms, and committing minor arson, they can also feed themselves. - 2016
-1. 'It's all been done' means everything postmodern has been done - there's still tons of modernist work to be done. - 2018? - Liberals today are fighting over the few remaining scraps of postmodernism to do, ignoring all of the Modernist work needed to do.
+1. 'It's all been done' means everything postmodern has been done - there's still tons of modernist work to be done. - 2018?
-1. It's committed to memory as in committed to mental hospital, not committed to repo.
+1. It's committed to memory as in committed to mental hospital, not committed to repo. - 2023
 1. It's like a road - this section of roadway only really has value because it's connected to other sections of roadway.
 So the other sections give this section its value.
-So too does my knowledge on its own only hold value to me, and has value to others only if it's contiguous to the knowledge they hold.
+So too does my knowledge on its own only hold value to me, and has value to others only if it's contiguous to the knowledge they hold. - 2019
-1. It's not that we'll make a perfect artificial neural network - just an artificial neural network that exceeds the abilities of our natural neural networks to train an artificial neural network.
+1. It's not that we'll make a perfect artificial neural network - just an artificial neural network that exceeds the abilities of our natural neural networks to train an artificial neural network. - 2023
+1. It's said that a prerequisite for being a good pastor or minister is that the person has passed through Redemption at some point.
+In the same way that a good AA sponsor is/was a drinker, and preferrably a recovered alcoholic, so they know all of the places that an alcoholic might hide their alcoholism that a normie wouldn't knkow to look.
+Such as Sobriety Math, where they subtract the number of hours per day that they've been drinking - if you drink 6 hours (25%) of every day, and they've been doing this for 4 years - then say that they've been sober for 3 years.
+Because they have, between the drinking, as a way of lying through a twisted truth.
+And so the minister or sponsor knows when to be hard on a person who isn't trying yet, and then gentle with a person who's struggling but still trying. - 2024

 ### J

 1. Jack Ma was in Jiang Zemin's faction, and owned SCMP.
-This is part of why he was disappeared.
+This is part of why he was disappeared. - 2022
-1. Jamon [Ham] is very popular in Spain, and they rate ham based on their quality - from low quality 1 Jamon to highest quality Cinco Jotas [five jacks] JJJJJamon.
-(Let's get our ham on!)
+1. Jamon `Ham` is very popular in Spain, and they rate ham based on their quality - from low quality 1 Jamon to highest quality Cinco Jotas `five jacks` JJJJJamon. - from Tom Leykis (Let's get our ham on!)
 1. Japancreas - Land of the Rising Insulin. - 2024
 1. Jihad served the same role as Crusades - to unite people behind the religion and against an 'other'.
-Neither one was used against the Mongol.
+Neither one was used against the Mongol. - 2021
-1. John DeLorean faced production issues in Northern Ireland because his employees' unstable political situation meant they were focused more on uninstalling over local politics than assembling cars.
+1. John DeLorean faced production issues in Northern Ireland because his employees' unstable political situation meant they were focused more on uninstalling over local politics than assembling cars. - 2020
 1. Johns Hopkins' mom thought the name 'John' had a silent S at the end.
 (Nobody's prefect.
-Except Ford Prefect.)
+Except Ford Prefect.) - 2019
 1. Jokers to the Left of me, Clowns to the Right, I'm stuck in the Center with who(m)?
 (Being a Centrist means recognizing that Both Sides have good points, and cherry-picking those.
 It confuses the heck out of the political majority, who religiously stick with their political sports team's decisions, and focus on fervently attacking the Other Side.
-Often this means painting a Centrist as the other side so that they can justify attacking us, in their zealous thirst to slay political heretics.)
+Often this means painting a Centrist as the other side so that they can justify attacking us, in their zealous thirst to slay political heretics.) - 2020
-1. Jokes release tension, and a comedy relief scene can anneal a tense plot.
+1. Jokes release tension, and a comedy relief scene can anneal a tense plot. - 2022
-1. Jurisdiction [law speak] implies different 'law languages', which implies 'law polyglots' or lawyers who have passed The Bar in multiple jurisdictions.
+1. Jurisdiction `law speak`implies different 'law languages', which implies 'law polyglots' or lawyers who have passed The Bar in multiple jurisdictions. - 2019
 1. Just as any memory or storage space can wholly store a smaller memory or storage space within itself, any neural network can fully replicate a smaller neural network within itself. - 2023

 ### K